-Thumb Saddle Joint Arthritis
+Basal Thumb Joint Osteoarthritis

+Conservative measures that provide pain relief should be used as a first step when symptoms are predominately moderate and only minor changes are seen on the X-ray image, even though they cannot stop the progression of osteoarthritis in the long term.
 A bandage or splint can be worn to stabilize and thus relieve the damaged joint.
-As part of joint protection instruction by a hand therapist, heavily stressful activities can be carried out alternatively, possibly using aids, in order to reduce the load on the thumb saddle joint.
-Furthermore, local pain relieving and anti-inflammatory measures should be used as part of an electrotherapy or ultrasound treatment.
+As part of joint protection instruction by a hand therapist, heavily stressful activities can be carried out alternatively, possibly using aids, in order to reduce the load on the thumb basal joint.
+Furthermore, local pain relieving and anti-inflammatory measures should be used like an electrotherapy or ultrasound treatment.
 Under certain circumstances, X-ray guided cortisone injections, can help to alleviate the symptoms for a certain time.

-As soon as the above-mentioned measures no longer lead to sufficient pain reduction and the affected hand can no longer be used fully in everyday life, surgical treatment should be considered.
+If the above-mentioned measures no longer lead to sufficient pain reduction and the affected hand can no longer be used fully in everyday life, surgical treatment should be considered.

 If a drain has been inserted, it can usually be removed after 2 days; the stitches can be removed after 2 weeks.
-The thumb, including the wrist, is immobilized in a splint for 6 weeks after the procedure; under the guidance of a hand therapist, non-weight bearing mobility exercises may be carried out.
-After 6 weeks, a “short” splint (which leaves the wrist free) is worn, especially during strenuous activities – this is usually necessary for a further 6 weeks.
+The thumb, including the wrist, is immobilized in a splint for 6 weeks after the operation.
+Under the guidance of a hand therapist, non-weight bearing mobility exercises may be carried out.
+After 6 weeks, a short splint (which leaves the wrist free) is worn, especially during strenuous activities – this is usually necessary for a further 6 weeks.
 A complete return of function can therefore be expected 3 months after the surgical intervention.
 The final phase in terms of strength and mobility is often only reached after 5-6 months.